Start With the Right First Move

 It needs a plan.

-Otherwise, it just waits.
+Otherwise, it just sits there.

-And ideas weren’t made to wait.
+And ideas weren’t made to sit still.